List of Acronyms and Abbreviations

-Leachable Contaminant – Water can collect contaminants as it migrates through wastes, pesticides, or fertilizers.
-Leachable contaminants can dissolve into water and filter through the soil in a process known as leaching.
-Leaching may occur in farming areas, dairies, feedlots, and landfills, and may result in hazardous substances entering surface water, ground water, or soil.
+Leachable contaminant – Water collects contaminants as it migrates through wastes, pesticides, or fertilizers.
+Leachable contaminants dissolve into water and filter through the soil in a process known as leaching.
+Leaching may occur in farming areas, dairies, feedlots, and landfills and may result in hazardous substances entering surface water, ground water, or soil.

 Nitrate (NO3) – An inorganic compound containing nitrogen and oxygen.
 Excessive nitrate concentrations in water can cause severe illness in infants, elderly, and pregnant women.
-Nitrate is typically introduced to the environment by human activities including: septic systems, animal facilities, fertilizers, manure, industrial waste waters, and landfills.
-The Environmental Protection Agency MCL for nitrate is 10 mg/L.
+Nitrate is typically introduced to the environment by human activities, including septic systems, animal facilities, fertilizers, manure, industrial wastewaters, and landfills.
+The US Environmental Protection Agency MCL for nitrate is 10 mg/L.

-Nitrate Priority Area – Area where greater than 25% of wells and/or springs that have been sampled have nitrate concentrations greater than or equal to 5 milligrams per liter.
+Nitrate priority area – Area where greater than 25% of wells and/or springs that have been sampled have nitrate concentrations greater than or equal to 5 mg/L.

-Noncommunity Public Water System – A public water system that is not a community water system.
-There are two types of noncommunity water systems: transient and non-transient.
+Noncommunity public water system – A public water system that is not a community water system.
+Two types of noncommunity water systems are transient and nontransient.

-Nontransient Noncommunity Public Water System – A water system that does not meet the definition of a community supply and which serves at least 25 of the same persons, four hours or more per day, for four or more days per week, for 26 or more weeks per year.
+Nontransient noncommunity public water system – A water system that does not meet the definition of a community supply and serves at least 25 of the same persons, 4 hours or more per day, for 4 or more days per week, for 26 or more weeks per year.
 Examples of nontransient noncommunity systems include schools, offices, and factories.

 Permeability – Ability of a porous medium to transmit fluids under a hydraulic gradient.
 The property or capacity of a porous rock, sediment, or soil for transmitting a fluid; it is a measure of the relative ease of fluid flow under unequal pressure.